 And because that is not a dramatic enough entry we then had to cross over water on these stones.

 You could walk through the forest to one hot spring after another.

 This is the hot spring next to our cabana.

-Here you can see where one hot springs has a water fall that flows into another pool and then another.
+Here you can see where one of the hot springs has a waterfall that flows into another pool and then another.